Dr. Jekyll and Sister Hyde

 Dr. Jekyll and Sister Hyde is a 1971 British horror film directed by Roy Ward Baker and starring Ralph Bates and Martine Beswick.
 It was based on the 1886 novella Strange Case of Dr Jekyll and Mr Hyde by Robert Louis Stevenson.
 The film was made by British studio Hammer Film Productions and was their third adaptation of the story after The Ugly Duckling (1959) and The Two Faces of Dr. Jekyll (1960).
-The film is notable for showing Jekyll transform into a female Hyde; it also incorporates into the plot aspects of the historical Jack the Ripper and Burke and Hare cases.
+The film is notable for showing Dr. Henry Jekyll transform into the female Edwina Hyde; it also incorporates into the plot aspects of the historical Jack the Ripper and Burke and Hare cases.
+(Note: Though historically the murders committed by Jack the Ripper and those by Burke and Hare were more than fifty years apart.)

 Plot

 Dr. Henry Jekyll dedicates his life to the curing of all known illnesses; however, his lecherous friend Professor Robertson remarks that Jekyll's experiments take so long to be discovered, he will no doubt be dead by the time he achieves anything.
-Haunted by this remark, Jekyll abandons his studies and obsessively begins searching for an elixir of life, using female hormones taken from fresh cadavers supplied by murderers Burke and Hare, reasoning that these hormones will help him to extend his life since women traditionally live longer than men and have stronger systems.
+Haunted by this remark, Jekyll abandons his studies and obsessively begins searching for an elixir of life, using female hormones taken from fresh cadavers supplied by murderers William Burke and William Hare, reasoning that these hormones will help him to extend his life since women traditionally live longer than men and have stronger systems.

-In the apartment above Jekyll's lives a family: an elderly mother, her daughter Susan Spencer, and Susan's brother Howard.
-Susan is attracted to Jekyll, and he returns her affections, but is too obsessed with his work to make advances.
+In the apartment above Jekyll's lives a family: an elderly mother, her daughter Susan Spencer and Susan's brother Howard.
+Susan is attracted to Jekyll and he returns her affections but is too obsessed with his work to make advances.
 Mixing the female hormones into a serum and drinking it has the effect of changing Jekyll's sex.
 Susan becomes jealous when she discovers this mysterious woman.
-Still, when she confronts Jekyll to explain the sudden appearance of his female alter ego, he calls her Mrs. Edwina Hyde, saying she is his widowed sister who has come to live with him.
+Still, when she confronts Jekyll to explain the sudden appearance of his female alter ego, he calls her Mrs. Edwina Hyde, saying she is Jekyll's widowed sister who has come to live with him.
 Howard, on the other hand, develops a lust for Mrs. Hyde.

 Advertisement from 1972 for Dr. Jekyll and Sister Hyde and co-feature, The Return of Count Yorga.